Carbon Accounting

 Emissions reduction target

 A goal to decrease greenhouse gas emissions by a specific amount or percentage within a certain timeframe, typically set by a government, organization, or international agreement.
+The Science-Based Targets Initiative (SBTI) is a great way for companies to verify their climate goals.

 Emissions intensity